derrick-comiso/derrick-comiso.github.io/essays/smart-questioning.md

 ```
 Q: Is sizeof(void()) a legal expression?
-From [5.3.3/1](http://eel.is/c++draft/expr.sizeof#1), I found that:
+From [5.3.3/1], I found that:
 The sizeof operator shall not be applied to an expression that has function or incomplete type

-From [3.9/5](http://eel.is/c++draft/basic.types#5) I found that:
+From [3.9/5] I found that:
 Incompletely-defined object types and cv void are incomplete types

-Anyway, for sizeof does not evaluate it's operands, I would have said that sizeof(void()) was a legal expression (actually GCC compiles it and the result is 1).
+Anyway, for sizeof does not evaluate it's operands, I would have said that sizeof(void()) was a
+legal expression (actually GCC compiles it and the result is 1).
-On the other side, from [here](http://eel.is/c++draft/expr.sizeof), void is not mentioned while discussing sizeof, neither when the types having size 1 are mentioned, nor in the list of the ones having an implementation defined size.
+On the other side, from here, void is not mentioned while discussing sizeof, neither when the
+types having size 1 are mentioned, nor in the list of the ones having an implementation defined size.

 The question is thus: is sizeof(void()) a legal expression?
 Is it guaranteed to have size equal to 1?
 Or is it a legal expression resulting in an UB and that's all?
 ```

-The inquirer already gives additional information as to why his answer would be wrong, thus giving any potential helpers an insight to his/her thinking process.
+The inquirer already gives additional information from online documentation as to why his answer would be wrong, thus giving any potential helpers an insight to his/her thinking process.
 Apart from the main question, he/she offers two other questions that could help clarify what kind of solution is being sought.
 As a result of this smart and informative question, five answers were given.
 The first is a simple explanation of the function type in question.
 Other answers referred to documentations, and others gave specific examples.
 All in all, this question succeeded in finding appropriate and relevant answers.